Carbon Monoxide Car

 2. Avoid Prolonged Idling in Enclosed Areas

-Never leave your car running inside a garage, even with the door open.
-Always move your car outside before warming it up.
+Never run your engine inside a closed garage, even with the door open.
+Always move the vehicle outdoors before warming it up.

 3. Do Not Use Air Recirculation While Stationary